Published December 15, 2020. Updated November 14, 2023. Open access. Peer-reviewed. | Purchase book ❯ |

 Spanish common name: Anadia de Buenaventura.

 Recognition: ♂♂ 16.3 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=6.2 cm. ♀♀ 15.7 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=5.3 cm..1 The Buenaventura Anadia (Anadia buenaventura) is distinguishable from all other lizards in its area of distribution by having large, smooth, and sub-hexagonal dorsal scales.
-The snout is slim and pointed, the dorsum is brownish and marked by light cream dorsolateral stripes, and the belly is light cream without markings.
-The tails is extremely long (~1.8–2 times the snout-vent-length) and has a characteristic pattern of rhomboid vertebral marks.1
+The snout is slim and pointed, the dorsum is brownish and marked by light cream dorsolateral stripes (Fig. 1), and the belly is light cream without markings.
+The tails is extremely long (~1.8–2 times the snout-vent-length) and has a characteristic pattern of rhomboid vertebral marks.1 In Ecuador, the most similar species is A. rhombifera, found in northwestern Ecuador, and recognized by lacking light cream dorsolateral stripes.

 Natural history: Anadia buenaventura is an extremely rare diurnal and presumably arboreal lizard that inhabits humid evergreen foothill forests.
 The available information about the natural history of this species comes from only five observations.
-Four individuals have been found active during the daytime inside buildings (lodges and scientific stations) in semi-open areas surrounded by secondary forest.1,2 One individual was captured and being consumed by an Ochraceous Attila (Attila torridus) while being perched on a branch 5 m above the ground in a forest border during the daytime.3
+Four individuals have been found active during the daytime inside buildings (lodges and scientific stations) in semi-open areas surrounded by secondary forest.1,2 One individual was captured and being consumed by an Ochraceous Attila (Attila torridus) while being perched on a branch 5 m above the ground on the border of a forest during the daytime.3

 Conservation: Critically Endangered Considered to be facing imminent risk of extinction..
 Anadia buenaventura has not yet been formally evaluated by the IUCN.
 Here, it is proposed to be assigned to the Critically Endangered (CR) category following IUCN criteria4 because the species’ extent of occurrence is approximately 12 km2, which is much less than the 100 km2 threshold to qualify for this category.
 The species is known from just three localities and there is continuing decline in the quality and extent of its habitat outside the single protected area.
 El Oro province has the sixth highest deforestation rate among Ecuador’s 24 provinces.5 The expansion of Buenaventura Reserve is probably the best strategy to prevent A. buenaventura from going extinct.

-Distribution: Anadia buenaventura is endemic to an estimated 12 km2 area along the Pacific foothills of the Andes in southwestern Ecuador (Fig. 2).
+Distribution: Anadia buenaventura is endemic to an area of approximately 12 km2 along the foothills of the Andes in southwestern Ecuador (Fig. 2).

 See it in the wild: Anadia buenaventura is one of the rarest lizard species in Ecuador.
 Despite occurring in a protected area that has been continuously visited by herpetologists, tourists, and photographers over the past two decades, only five individuals have ever been registered.
 Surveys of the canopy and arboreal bromeliads have not resulted in additional individuals.
 Since the habits of the species are still unknown, the best strategy to locate an individual is just to spend long periods of time in the places where the species has been sighted.